FCP-INDI/ndar-dev/README.md

 - ndar_run.sge - Bash script to use to submit the ndar_act_cluster.py script in parallel over a cluster of nodes.
 - ndar_unpack - Bash-executable Python script which will download and extract imaging data from the NDAR database.
 Originally cloned from [here](https://raw.githubusercontent.com/chaselgrove/ndar/master/ndar_unpack/ndar_unpack), but slightly modified to add untar-ing functionality.
 - act_sublist_build.py - Template subject list builder script which will query the IMAGE03 database table and pull down a range of image03_id's and their corresponding S3 path entries to build a subject list.
 This subject list can then be used to run ndar_act_run.py for ANTs cortical thickness processing.
 - ndar_cpac_sublist.py - Script which builds a C-PAC-compatible subject list from an NDAR DB instance.
-To build a CPAC-compatible subject list from an miNDAR database, one must have the following in a csv file so that this script can interact with the AWS cloud-hosted database:
+For this script to work, one must have the following in a csv file so that this script can interact with the AWS cloud-hosted database:
     - Database username
     - Database password
     - Database host URL